 What I Provide as Your Doula

-- 2-3 prenatal home visits where I’ll get to know your preferences, values, and coping style.
+- 2 prenatal home visits where I’ll get to know your preferences, values, and coping style.
 We’ll practice labor comfort and coping techniques.
-I can help you create a list of birth preferences to share with your provider, as well as a plan for the postpartum period, so you’re not caught off-guard!
+I can help you create a list of birth preferences to share with your provider, if desired.
+We’ll also talk about managing expectations and planning for your postpartum period and baby feeding goals.

 - Evidence-based information and resources to help you explore your options for labor and birth.